-Strong and much-needed measures to contain the spread of the coronavirus are beginning to be implemented in the U.S. and around the globe.
-This includes limiting non-essential travel, social distancing, and avoiding crowds.
-When life does get back on track, we have rounded up a few essential packing tips to minimize exposure to the coronavirus (and germs and bacteria in general).
+The strong measures implemented to contain the spread of the coronavirus are beginning to show positive results in the U.S. and around the globe.
+Many of us are yearning to travel again and as life begins to get back on track, we have rounded up a few essential packing tips that will help minimize your exposure to the coronavirus (and germs in general).

 Hotel Joaquin, Laguna Beach, CA. Photo: Carley Rudd